avelinoschz/conways-game-of-life/README.md

 - [raylib](https://github.com/gen2brain/raylib-go)

+To install it, use the following command:

 ```shell
 go get -v -u github.com/gen2brain/raylib-go/raylib
 ```

-The library needs a couple of packages that need to be installed before to work.
+The library needs a couple of packages that need to be installed beforehand to work.
 For further and more detailed instructions, you can follow directly the instructions directly on it's Github, as it depends on your Operative System.

 The rest of the dependencies are handled by `go mod` itself.
 If you are having trouble with them, you can use `go mod download` to install the packages.